susmouse/Universal-Eternal-Mod/README.md

   - Add more customization options for ShoulderCannons;
 - v1.4.1
   - [Breaking Change] Modified some class names for better compatibility.
+- v1.5
+  - Added a compatibility settings menu where you can configure the type and amount of ammo replenished via QuickChainsaw.

 ## Features